-Experience the magic of indigo dyeing and learn the steps involved in creating your own indigo vat in this full-day workshop with horticulturist and natural dyer Julia Billings.
+Experience the magic of indigo dyeing and follow the age-old steps to create your own indigo vat in this full-day workshop with horticulturist and natural dyer Julia Billings.

-Over the course of the workshop, we’ll cover the key aspects of dyeing with indigo: fibre preparation, creating and maintaining a vat at home, over-dyeing to create complex colours, safe handling and disposal and other tips and tricks.
-We’ll dye yarn and use methods such as clamping, binding and stitching to create patterning on fabric.
+Over the course of the workshop, we’ll cover the key aspects of dyeing with indigo: fibre preparation, creating and maintaining a mini vat to take home to deepen your own indigo practice, over-dyeing to create complex colours, safe handling and disposal and other tips and tricks.

-Included: Comprehensive notes on processes covered, 100gm of yarn and samples of fabric dyed in the workshop and tea and cake!
+Included: Comprehensive notes on all processes covered, a mini vat, samples of dyed yarn and fabric and tea and snacks

 Location: This workshop will take place in a large studio in Bridgeton, Glasgow.
 The studio is located on the second floor of a 1960's building with access via stairs or a lift.
 If you have any questions about accessibility, please get in touch via the contact page or email firstname.lastname@example.org.